Welcome to the Iceland University of the Arts

 .
 If you are planning to use the bus on a daily basis you can purchase a student bus card.
 Students who have obtained a "kennitala" can purchase a student card here

 .
-Exchange students who are only staying for one semester and have therefore not obtained a "kennitala" have to purchase their student card at the Strætó office, Þönglabakki 4, (Mjódd bus stop).
-Remember to bring your IUA student card with you.
+Exchange students who are only staying for one semester and have therefore not obtained a "kennitala" have to purchase their student card at the Strætó office, Hestháls 14, (bus stop Vesturlandsvegur/Viðarhöfði).
+Remember to bring your IUA student card with you or a certificate of enrollment.

 At the Iceland University of the Arts, the main language of instruction at the BA level is Icelandic, while all MA studies are conducted in English (except Arts Education and Vocal/Instrumental Education).
 Though you will find that you can quite easily get away with speaking English in Iceland, we encourage you to learn our language as a part of your experience of living in Iceland.